How Do You Find The Length Of A Rectangular Prism

 • Solution: The length of the rectangular prism is 10 cm.

 While seemingly straightforward, this scenario establishes the foundational understanding that will be built upon in more complex situations.
-The key takeaway is accurately identifying which measurement represents the length.
+Strip it back and you get this: accurately identifying which measurement represents the length.

 Scenario 2: Volume and Two Other Dimensions are Given